rsmall1990/heart-disease-predictor-backend/README.md

 ### PEOPLE

 The people model will be populated by user input.
 The user must input data that matches the ML predictor algorithm, which is posted by [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
-Consequently the model must include the following attributes:
+Consequently the model must include attributes in the below list in addition to user data:

-There are 13 attributes
+#### Attributes

 - age: age in years
 - sex: sex (1 = male; 0 = female)